SarveshKadam/movieapp/README.md

 - [Expo](https://expo.dev/): A framework and platform for universal React applications.
 - [Jest](https://jestjs.io/): A delightful JavaScript testing framework with a focus on simplicity.
 - [react-test-renderer](https://reactjs.org/docs/test-renderer.html): A package that provides a React renderer that can be used to render React components to pure JavaScript objects.

-## Reference

-To learn more about developing your project with Expo, look at the following resources:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
-- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.